pucgenie/srv-updater/README.md

 ## Debugging

-If the server does not understand the packet, it responds with a UDP datagram containing an error message.
+If the server does not understand the datagram, it responds with a UDP datagram containing an error message.
-You can read it with network protocol analyzers like tcpdump or wireshark.
+You can read it using network protocol analyzers like tcpdump or wireshark.

 ## Technical limitations